-If you think you might need some adjustments to allow you to perform some of the duties expected of you, or you have concerns that your health might be adversely impacted by work e.g. because of an underlying health condition, please mention this on the enclosed pre-placement Occupational Health questionnaire so that our Occupational Health and Wellbeing Service (OHWS) can contact you to discuss this in more detail.
+If you think you might need some adjustments to allow you to perform some of the duties expected of you, or you have concerns that your health might be adversely impacted by work e.g. because of an underlying health condition, please mention this on the enclosed preplacement Occupational Health questionnaire so that our Occupational Health and Wellbeing Service (OHWS) can contact you to discuss this in more detail.

 Whilst these descriptions are intended to be representative of the functional aspects of the role you have applied for they are not comprehensive.
-If you need any clarification please contact Lianne Eldridge, Dispensary and Outpatient Services Manager on 01582 497115
+If you need any clarification please contact Emma Hardwick - Director of Midwifery.

-Functional requirement Health conditions that might impact on work ✓ Direct regular contact with patients and/or specimens e.g. blood, or other bodily fluids etc. If you have reduced, or low immunity e.g. HIV, steroid medication, and cancer treatment etc you might be more vulnerable to infection, particularly in certain clinical areas.
-Or if you suffer with skin conditions such as eczema/dermatitis/ psoriasis.
+Functional requirement Health conditions that might impact on work Direct regular contact with patients and/or specimens e.g. blood, or other bodily fluids etc. If you have reduced, or low immunity e.g. HIV, steroid medication, and cancer treatment etc. you might be more vulnerable to infection, particularly in certain clinical areas.
+Or if you suffer with skin conditions such as eczema/ dermatitis/ psoriasis.
 This does not necessarily mean that you cannot work in those areas, but some restrictions/adjustments might be recommended.
 It is important that you attend OHWS as soon as possible after your start date for a vaccination update to help protect you from infections.
-Patients in this group are at greater risk from infections including those that might be transmitted by healthcare workers.
-You will need to comply with vaccination/immunity requirements or if unable to meet these, consideration of redeployment to another role might be necessary. □ Exposure prone procedure (EPP) work e.g. operating theatres, A&E, obstetric delivery suite.
-The Department of Health requires that all healthcare workers performing EPP must be screened for bloodborne viruses HIV, hepatitis B or C. You must be willing to be screened for HIV, hepatitis B and hepatitis C. HIV antibody positive HCWs may be permitted to perform
+Direct, regular contact with immunosuppressed patients, pregnant women and young babies Patients in this group are at greater risk from infections including those that might be transmitted by healthcare workers.
+You will need to comply with vaccination/immunity requirements or if unable to meet these, consideration of redeployment to another role might be necessary.
+Exposure prone procedure (EPP) work e.g. operating theatres, A&E, obstetric delivery suite.
+The Department of Health requires that all healthcare workers performing EPP must be screened for bloodborne viruses HIV, hepatitis B or C. You must be willing to be screened for HIV, hepatitis B and hepatitis C. HIV antibody positive HCWs may be permitted to